Serving in the Cook Islands

 Repair and Maintenance: The Cook Islands enticing allure and majestic beauty are in large part due to the spectacular views of the crystal blue water of the South Pacific and the clear sunny skies.
 But the ocean salt and the sun’s energy take a tremendous toll on all kinds of structures – classrooms, playgrounds, fences.
 Volunteers help protect and maintain school facilities by painting, repairing, and reconstructing buildings, and meeting plumbing, carpentry, and electrical needs.

-Takitumu Conservation Area: Established in 1996, this area provides safe breeding ground for the endangered Rarotongan fly-catcher or kakerori.
+Environment and Conservation: Established in 1996, Takitumu Conservation Area area provides safe breeding ground for the endangered Rarotongan fly-catcher or kakerori.
 Global Volunteers assist local staff to repair existing trails, blaze new trails, clear fallen trees, and do light construction.
 At certain times of the year you may assist with a bird census or rat baiting activities.
 Because this project involves strenuous labor in rough terrain and often the use of a machete, it inherently poses far greater safety risks than any other project in the Cook Islands.
 This project requires high levels of mobility and fitness.
-This project is intermittent and dependent on community personnel being available to work alongside volunteers.
+This intermittent project depends on community personnel available to work alongside volunteers.

 The Essential Services